-This practice, through being completely absorbed in the sound of Om, takes a sadhaka into the states of Savikalpa and Nirvikalpa Samadhi.
-Many yogic powers such as vision of seers, knowing past lives, clairvoyance, clairaudience etc, are gained by this practice without necessarily desiring for them.
+This practice, through being completely absorbed in the sound of Om, takes the sadhaka into the states of Savikalpa and Nirvikalpa Samadhi.
+Many yogic powers such as having visions of seers, knowing past lives, clairvoyance, clairaudience etc, are gained by this practice without necessarily desiring for them.

-But this sadhana has a few dangers.
-One of them is growing Ego.
-I know many Kriya Yoga practitioners in whom I have seen ego growing in them a lot.
+But this practice has a few dangers.
+One of them being, the rise of egotism.
+I have seen many Kriya Yoga practitioners with inflated egos.
 They do not display any signs of refinement in their behavior.
-There are reasons for this.
-They do not practice the Kriya Sadhana till the end which is the reason for their state.
-Many stop after obtaining only a limited depth in their practice.
-Due to this reason their causal body is not purified.
-There are many dangers like these in the path.
+The reason for their state is that they do not practice Kriya Sadhana till the end.
+Many stop the sadhana after obtaining a limited depth in their practice.
+Due to this reason, their causal body is not purified.
+There are many similar dangers in the path.

 Any yogic path has its dangers.
-Hence, there is always a need for a competent Guru at every step of the path.
-To practice without the help of an able guru is like playing with poisonous snakes.
-This is the very secret of comparing Kundalini Sakti with a snake.
-When not practiced properly this practice is like playing with a snake.
-If a sadhaka practices with negligence and ego, he will be bitten badly by the snake and the practitioner does not even realize this for a long time.
-There are many such dangers and this is just an example.
+Hence, there is always a need for a competent guru at every step of the path.
+To practice this sadhana without the help of an able guru or without proper caution, is like playing with poisonous snakes without knowing the art of taming them.
+This is the secret behind comparing Kundalini Sakti to a serpent.
+If a sadhaka practices this yoga with negligence and egotism, he will be badly bitten by the snake and he might not realize this fact until after a long time.
+There are many such dangers and this is just a small example.